Kimxons/kimxons.github.io/src/content/blog/supabase-and-django.md

    - Log in to your Supabase dashboard.

-   - Click on "New Project."
+   - Click on **'New Project.'**

    - Fill in the project details and wait for the database to be provisioned.
+   - Click on `connect` to get your database uri or see db config details.

 2. Get Your `Project URL` and `API Key`: